 Tell us a little bit about yourself and what people may not know about you?

 My name is Karen G. Bishop and I’m a writer/blogger/brand manager and recently added facilitator to my title.
-Entertainment and music has always been a love of mine.
+Entertainment and music have always been a love of mine.
 I remember while in college, wanting to desperately work at a record label.
-I fortunately was able to land a volunteer position in the Country Western music division, at BMG Music Canada.
+I fortunately, was able to land a volunteer position in the Country Western music division, at BMG Music Canada.
 This gave me my first real experience of the entertainment and music industry.
 More recently, I owned and operated entertainment, art & culture blog site www.iamwhatshot.com.
 The primary focus of the blog was to promote Canadian talent and special events.
 During that time, I had the pleasure of writing articles for the Heart & Stroke Foundation “Heart Truth” fashion show, The Children’s Aid Society “Teddy Bear” fundraising event and the Contact Photography Exhibit, among others.
-I had the opportunity to interview known celebrities: Tre Armstrong, Arlene Dickerson, CeeLo Green and local artist; Rich Kidd, Reema Major and many other artist.
+I had the opportunity to interview known celebrities: Tre Armstrong, Arlene Dickerson, CeeLo Green and local artist; Rich Kidd, Reema Major, and many other artists.
 Through various other blogging opportunities, I’ve contributed to the Caribbean Tales Worldwide Distribution Newsletter and listed as a Style Democracy blog “Influencer”.
 Today, I work with the Canadian Cancer Society as the National Senior Coordinator - Corporate Development, managing the Relay For Life National Caring Company brand.

 With my past and present experiences as a writer, blogger and brand manager, I’ve recently embarked on the creation of a new brand; B. Legère Lifestyle – brand management and event production, which is also host to a new women’s networking series “Getting to Know You”.
 This tri-annual event brings together 25 entrepreneurial women to “Inspire, Motivate & Encourage” one another, as they embark on new journeys, in both their personal and business lives.
 Most people don’t know that I’m actually a very shy person.
-I love to write poetry, read and colour.
-Often times, I would rather sit and watch a good movie verses going out to party.
+I love to write poetry, read and color.
+Often times, I would rather sit and watch a good movie verse going out to party.

 What’s your inspiration and how do you get motivated?